benhoyt/benhoyt.github.com/writings/python-api-design.md

 So I thought, maybe there are several different kinds of `ImageFile` in Django, and they want to keep them all straight using deep namespaces.
 But no -- I grepped the Django source, and there's only the one.
 Same with `File`.
 So the four or five levels of namespace is completely unnecessary; `django.ImageFile` would have been fine.

-I realize Django is a huge library with many components, so maybe two levels of nesting is reasonable, but surely not four or five.
+I realise Django is a huge library with many components, so maybe two levels of nesting is reasonable, but surely not four or five.
 The late Aaron Swartz made a similar point about Django in his 2005 blog post, ["Rewriting Reddit"](http://www.aaronsw.com/weblog/rewritingreddit) -- see the paragraph that starts with "Another Django goal".

 Recently in a library I maintain for work, we made a [change](https://github.com/canonical/operator/pull/910) to pull all the items defined in submodules up to the top level in `__init__.py`, making the class names significantly easier to discover.
 Instead of users having to guess, "Hmm, was `ActiveStatus` in the `ops.charm` or `ops.model` submodule?", we now recommend simply using `import ops` and then `ops.ActiveStatus`.
 All the classes users need are right there.